0100101101011010/food/discussion/_posts/2019-10-05-gold-cake-sunshine-cake-taste-test.md

 I found this recipe in [Bread making and bread baking](https://archive.org/details/breadmakingbread00brot/page/26) by Minnie E. Brothers, a cookbook published in 1915!

-Although she provided the ingredients, below, there was no accompanying recipe:
+Although she provided the ingredients, below, there were no accompanying instructions.
+It looks like it could be a predecessor to modern boxed yellow cake mix.

 * 2 cups sugar
 * 2.5 cups flour